-Sticky Rice (Khao Niao / Khao Niew) is a staple of Isan (Northern & Northeastern Thai) & Lao cuisines.
+Sticky Rice (Glutinous Rice/Sweet Rice) is a staple of Isan (Northern & Northeastern Thai) & Lao cuisines.
 In Vietnam, it’s called Xôi or Cơm Nếp.

-My Instant Pot Sticky Rice recipe is not only simple to follow but also ensures your rice remains perfectly textured, avoiding any mushiness or sogginess.
+My Instant Pot Sticky Rice recipe is not only simple but also ensures your rice remains perfectly textured.
 Plus, it significantly reduces the cooking time compared to the traditional method.

 Steaming hot cooked sticky rice served on a plate.

-Sticky rice (glutinous rice / sweet rice) is a type of rice popular in Southeast and East Asian cuisine.
+Sticky rice (glutinous rice/sweet rice) is a type of rice popular in Southeast and East Asian cuisine.
 It becomes especially sticky when cooked.
-Despite its name, glutinous rice does not contain any gluten.

 Sticky rice served with Kai Yang / Ping Gai (Thai / Lao BBQ Chicken) and Nam jim jaew (Thai Dipping Sauce).

-Sticky Rice served with Kai Yang / Ping Gai (Thai / Lao BBQ chicken) and Nam Jim Jeaw (Thai Dipping Sauce)
+Sticky Rice served with Kai Yang / Ping Gai (Thai / Lao BBQ chicken) and Nam Jim Jaew (Thai Dipping Sauce)

-In Northeast Asian countries, it is often ground to make sticky rice flour and used in various sweet dishes, such as various kinds of Mochi (Japanese sticky rice cake) or Tangyuan (Chinese sticky rice ball dessert).
+In Northeast Asian countries, people often use glutinous rice flour to make sweet treats like Mochi (Japanese sticky rice cake) or Tangyuan (Chinese sticky rice ball dessert).

-Sticky rice is a staple in Laos, known as “Khao Niew,” and Thailand, it is called “Khao Niao.”
-It is commonly served with various savory dishes as the main meal and is also used to make many sweet desserts.
+Sticky rice is a staple in Laos, where it is known as “Khao Niew,” and in Thailand, where it is called “Khao Niao”.
+It is often enjoyed with savory dishes daily and is also used to make many sweet desserts.

-We use sticky rice to create various savory dishes like Bánh Chưng (Square Sticky Rice Cake), Bánh Giầy Giò (Steamed rice cakes with Vietnamese ham) and sweet desserts like Bánh Bao Chỉ (Lo Mai Chi in Cantonese, which is sweet sticky rice dumplings).
+We also use sticky rice (both grains and flour) to create various savory dishes, such as Bánh Chưng (Square Sticky Rice Cake) and Bánh Giầy Giò (Steamed Rice Cakes with Chả Lụa sausage), as well as sweet desserts like Bánh Bao Chỉ (Lo Mai Chi in Cantonese, sweet sticky rice dumplings) and Chè Trôi Nươc (sticky rice dumpling sweet soup).

 Banh Chung, Vietnamese Square Sticky Rice Cake